Graceful Aging: Challenging Chair

 You’ll need a sturdy chair, a yoga mat, a strap (or belt), two blankets, and a block or two.

 Yes.
-This class counts for two non-contact continuing education hours with Yoga Alliance.
+This class counts for three non-contact continuing education hours with Yoga Alliance.

 You can receive a 95% refund (minus credit card fees) until January 3, 2026.
 After that date, refunds are not available.